 1. Mango and sticky rice

-Mango and sticky rice, also known as Khao neow mamuang to the locals.
+Mango and sticky rice, known as Khao Neow Mamuang to the locals.
 This is one of the most popular Thai desserts among tourists visiting Thailand.
-This is a very basic dessert to make but absolutely delicious.
+This is a very basic dessert to make but delicious.
 It’s made up of sticky rice, mango, coconut milk, sugar, salt and yellow mung beans.
 Mango and Sticky rice is a must-try when you are in Thailand.